arghyadeep99/MedicalSystem/MedicalSystem/README.md

 4. Change to the MedicalSystem sub directory by entering the following command in the terminal window:
    #### cd MedicalSystem

-5. Install the project dependancies by entering the following in the terminal window
+5. Install the project dependancies by entering the following in the terminal window:
    #### npm install

 6. Compile the Truffle project by entering the following command in the terminal window: